peps212/Data-Analysis-Portfolio/index.md

 in this section of the project I plotted and created the functions for four different financial indicators:

 ### SMA
-I plotted the Simple Moving Average by calculating the everage of a selected range of closing prices by the number of periods in that range
+I plotted the Simple Moving Average by calculating the average of a selected range of closing prices by the number of periods in that range

 ![SMA](https://user-images.githubusercontent.com/91633570/135752814-86d41e88-74ce-48d7-ac73-94265fcc805d.PNG)